- January 9, 2017

 - The game features a unique steampunk ancient Greece setting that creatively reimagines myths and characters, providing a fresh narrative experience.

-- Combat mechanics are engaging and encourage strategic thinking, with a focus on environmental interactions and positioning rather than traditional RPG elements.
+- Combat mechanics are engaging and encourage strategic thinking, with a focus on environmental interactions and character abilities that allow for creative gameplay.

-“The setting (steampunk mythological Greece) is very charming, the characters are simple but likeable, the story can take unexpected turns, and even in my 4th run through the branching storyline, I was finding places I imagined only existed 'in lore'.”
+“The setting (steampunk mythological Greece) is very charming, the characters are simple but likeable, the story can take unexpected turns, and even in my 4th run through the 'branching storyline' I was finding places I imagined only existed 'in lore'.”

 “The story offers multiple branching paths with a goal to recruit a team of heroes to fight at your side for a final battle; it is impossible to accomplish this task in a single playthrough, so you will need to loop time and make new choices.”